dakhama-mehdi/PKI-Reports/Readme.md

 </tr>
 </table>

-> PKIReports is a modern PowerShell module designed to build a complete and visual inventory of your AD CS servers, simplifying the management and understanding of your PKI infrastructure.
+> PKIReports is a modern PowerShell module designed to build a complete and visual inventory of your AD CS servers, making PKI management and monitoring simple and efficient.
 >
-> With just **ONE COMMAND**, it generates a **comprehensive report in minutes** analyzing issued and revoked certificates, identifying trends, and providing a clear view of PKI activities  ideal for **monitoring, project tracking, administration, and capacity planning**.
+> With just **ONE COMMAND**, you get a clear and **visual dashboard** showing issued and revoked certificates, key trends, and essential metrics for administration, tracking, and capacity planning..
 ---
 Examples : https://dakhama-mehdi.github.io/PKI-Reports/Examples/Pkireports.html